Announcement – 2021 ISOC-DC Council Elections

-The Chapter’s Council has scheduled the 2019 election of Council members to take place from May 22 through May 31, 2019, with the election results to be announced at an Annual Meeting in June.
+The Chapter’s Council has scheduled the 2021 election of Council members to take place from May 21 through May 28, 2021, with the election results to be announced in June.
 The election will be conducted by online voting.

-Council members are elected for one-year terms and may serve up to three (3) consecutive terms.
+Council members are elected for two-year terms and may serve up to three (3) consecutive terms.

 Role of Council Members

 The Council meets a minimum of four times annually.
-Once elected the new Council appoints the officers of the Chapter — two Co-Convenors, a Treasurer, and a Secretary.
+Once elected, the new Council appoints the officers of the Chapter — two Co-Convenors (President and Vice President), a Treasurer, and a Secretary.

 The Council has oversight of the activities of the Chapter and works closely with Chapter Members, the Executive Director, and Co-Convenors to carry out the activities of the Chapter.